Services for data producers

-The ODATIS Ocean Cluster offers several services to data producers to help make data more visible and accessible by being referenced in the ODATIS catalogue, better tracked and cited via a unique identification number ("DOI") and preserved in secure warehouses (off-line archiving).
+The ODATIS Ocean Cluster offers several services to data producers to help them to implement the FAIR principles, make data more visible and accessible by being referenced in the ODATIS catalogue, better tracked and cited via a unique identification number ("DOI") and preserved in secure warehouses (off-line archiving).
 These various services are summarized in the adjacent illustration and are accessible in the subpages of this section.

 For any questions regarding these data management and valuation services, please use the "Contact" form.